Jammy2211/PyAutoCTI/docs/general/workspace.rst

 Scripts / Notebooks
 -------------------

-There are numerous example describing how to perform ctiing calculations, cti modeling, and many other **PyAutoCTI** features.
+There are numerous example describing how to perform ctiing calculations, CTI modeling, and many other **PyAutoCTI** features.
 All examples are provided as Python scripts and Jupyter notebooks.

 Descriptions of every configuration file and their input parameters are provided in the ``README.rst`` in